Startempire-Wire/Startempire-Wire-Network-Websockets/readme.txt

     wp sewn-ws server start

-6. Configure firewall rules to allow WebSocket traffic on port 8080
+6. Configure firewall rules to allow WebSocket traffic on port 49200 (default)
+   - Port 49200 is chosen from IANA Dynamic Port range (49152-65535)
+   - This avoids conflicts with common development ports
+   - Can be changed in plugin settings if needed

 7. Enable TLS encryption in plugin settings

 == REST API Endpoints ==